cksystemsteaching/selfie/README.md

 The procedure `string_alloc()` returns a pointer into the heap where there is guaranteed storage for at least 20+1 bytes.
 In fact, the amount of storage is always rounded up to machine word size (8 bytes on 64-bit machines, 4 bytes on 32-bit machines), so to 24 bytes here.
 The pointer is stored in the global variable `integer`.
 The above figure shows the resulting memory layout on the right.

 Next, the local variable `i` is initialized to `0`.
 As mentioned before, we use `i` to keep track of where in memory to store the next character.
 Then there is the `while` loop that scans characters as long as they are digits.
 In our example, the value of `character` is `'8'` upon entering the loop body for the first time.
 The following nested `if` statements check if we have reached the limit of 20 digits.
+If not, we are good and store the value of `character` in memory where the value of `integer` plus the value of `i` points to, using the `store_character()` procedure.
+Doing that properly is not so easy here because we can only store a whole machine word at a time, not individual characters, that is, bytes.
+Check out the code of `store_character()` to see how it is done.
+This is advanced code which you may have to revisit as you gain more experience.

+The two last statement in the loop body increment the value of `i` by `1` and get the next character to prepare for scanning it in the next iteration of the loop.
+As soon as the loop condition evaluates to false, however, meaning the value of `character` is not a digit, the loop terminates.
+In our example, this happens when both `'8'` and `'5'` have been scanned.
+The situation in memory is now that `'8'` is stored in memory where the value of `integer` points to, followed by `'5'` at `i + 1`.

+Termination...

+Here is a nice little exercise that we can do together: determine the actual value of the 64-bit machine word in memory that contains both characters in that order.
+Remember, the machine has no concept of `'8'` and `'5'`, only of bits:

+`0 0 0 0 0 0 '5' '8'`

+Let us determine the hexadecimal value first.
+For this purpose, we need to find out the ASCII code of both characters.
+According to the ASCII table `'8'` is `56` in decimal and thus `0x38` in hexadecimal, and `'5'` is `53` in decimal and thus `0x35` in hexadecimal.
+By the way, the ASCII encoding is done in such a way that you can determine the ASCII code of decimal digits just by remembering the ASCII code of `'0'` which is `48`.
+The ASCII code of any decimal digit `'d'` with `0 <= d <= 9` is then `'d' - '0'` which is `'d' - 48`.
+We use that trick below to compute numerical values of integer literals.
+Here, the machine word in hexadecimal is thus:

+`0x00 00 00 00 00 00 35 38`

+which in binary is:

+`0b00000000 00000000 00000000 00000000 00000000 00000000 00110101 00111000`

+These bits are what is actually stored in the machine!
+Let us take a look at them when written down in decimal:

+`13624`

+> Corner cases are hard

  which happens when the value of `i` is `20`, not `21`, since we started counting from `0`, not `1`, hence the comparison operator `>=`, not `>`.
 We could also just use `==` since the value of `i` is only increased in increments of `1` by the `i = i + 1` assignment.
 Using `>=` is just more robust in case we later change the code to increments other than `1`.

 Picking the wrong comparison operator is a common mistake.
 Picking the right one is often not easy because it involves considering not just all good cases (the value of `i` is between `0` and `19`) but also the bad *corner cases* such as here the condition when exactly the limit is reached (the value of `i` is `20`, not `21`).
-The check is important because otherwise the scanner could store characters in memory that is not guaranteed to be *safe* since we only allocated memory for 20 digits.
+The check is important because otherwise the scanner could store characters in memory that is not guaranteed to be *safe* since we only allocated memory for 20 digits, not 21 digits.
 Memory beyond what we allocated could be used for other purposes.
+Sure, here we actually allocated 24 bytes but we cannot rely on that.
+Systems other than selfie may only allocate exactly what we asked for.

+> Unsafe memory access

-Unsafe memory access often results in bugs that are extremely hard to find.
+*Unsafe* memory access often results in bugs that are extremely hard to find.

 > `malloc()`: dynamic memory allocation on the heap